MarquezProject/marquez/README.md

 ```
 Use the `--build` flag to build images from source, and/or `--seed` to load with seed data.

+> Note: The HTTP API listens on port `5000` for all calls and port `5001` for the admin interface.
+To verify the HTTP API server is running and listening on localhost browse to http://localhost:5001.

 You can open http://localhost:3000 to begin exploring the web UI.

-> **Note:** By default, the HTTP API does not require any form of authentication or authorization.

 ## Documentation

 We invite everyone to help us improve and keep documentation up to date.
 Documentation is maintained in this repository and can be found under [`docs/`](https://github.com/MarquezProject/marquez/tree/main/docs).

 > **Note:** To begin collecting metadata with Marquez, follow our [quickstart](https://marquezproject.github.io/marquez/quickstart.html) guide.
 Below you will find the steps to get up and running from source.

+## Modules

+Marquez uses a _multi_-project structure and contains the following modules:

+* [`web`](https://github.com/MarquezProject/marquez/tree/main/web): Web UI used to view metadata

 ## Requirements